 - SUD Data Book DQ Brief # 5202 Usability of Procedure Codes in 2017 (PDF, 355.52 KB)

 State-level Medicaid per capita expenditures were calculated for inclusion in the Medicaid and Children’s Health Insurance Program Scorecard.
 This analysis draws on the CMS Office of the Actuary (OACT) methodology for estimating national-level Medicaid per capita spending.
-The data sources for the analysis are preliminary 2017 TAF and CMS-64 expenditures reported in the Medicaid Budget and Expenditures System (MBES).
+The data sources for the analysis are the 2017 and 2018 TAF data and CMS-64 expenditures reported in the Medicaid Budget and Expenditures System (MBES).

 Download the methodology document: